Lesson 3b: Inventions of Counting Tools:

 Web Sites:

-Check this link out for information on invention of Calculating Machines.
 You will find the answers for your assignments on these web sites.

 The Pascaline